-A rustic roasted red pepper tomato soup drizzled with swirls of parsley pesto, loaded with flavor and beautiful rustic textures.
+A healthy roasted red pepper tomato soup drizzled with swirls of parsley pesto, loaded with flavor and beautiful rustic textures.

-I remember the smell of roasting peppers tickling my nose way before I stepped foot into the little apartment, with the tiniest microscopic kitchen that fit no more than 2 people at once.
+I remember the smell of roasting peppers tickling my nose way before I stepped foot into the little apartment, with the tiniest microscopic kitchen that fit no more than two people at once.
 That’s where my mom was standing by the stove turning the peppers on a hot plate.
-I was no older than 6, but I loved those roasted peppers so much, I’d have roasted pepper dreams you guys!
-Can you blame me ?
+I was no older than 6, but I loved those peppers so much, I’d have roasted pepper dreams you guys!

-We would always have them as a side dish, still warm and marinated in olive oil and red wine vinegar, just like this roasted pepper salad!
-They were also the base for a thick smoky pasta sauce with eggplant, used throughout the winter months as a bruschetta topping.
+We would always have them as a side dish, still warm and marinated in olive oil and red wine vinegar, just like this salad!

-And that’s where the inspiration for today’s rustic roasted red pepper tomato soup actually comes from.
+That’s where the inspiration for this roasted red pepper tomato soup comes from!

-The magic really begins with the roasting of the peppers, and that subtle smoky layer you can only get from roasting your own.
-I really beg you to roast your own, okay ?
+The magic really begins with the roasting of the peppers, and that subtle smoky layer you can only get from making your own.

 - 3 tbsp extra virgin olive oil

-- 1 oz x 28 can whole San Marzano tomatoes
+- 28 oz can whole San Marzano tomatoes

 - 1 bay leaf

-- a pinch of sea salt to taste
+- pinch sea salt + more to taste

 - 1/2 tsp red pepper flakes